drawwithcode/2018-group-work-group-07/README.md

 We found the problem that when you zoom with the keyboard or reduze the size of the windows the background can change, so we create a "error" screen to avoid the change of the size.

+- Buttons

+To link all the screens we created different buttons with "if", in this sense, was a huge challenge to connect all of them.
+But at the en, we managed to do it.

 ## Credits (third libraries used)

 - Coding sources

 We used p5js, p5.dom and p5.sound.
 This are the main sources:
+``
 Coding train: https://www.youtube.com/watch?v=Rk-_syQluvc
               https://www.youtube.com/watch?v=q_bXBcmfTJM